Pantheon

 Best time at Mon — 18:00

 This day is usually calmer than average.
-This slot has a higher chance of a comfortable visit: compromise between light and visitor flow.
+This slot has a higher chance of a comfortable visit: Emptying out for closing.
+Weather is currently not ideal: overcast ☁️.

 30–50% · Quiet60–80% · Moderate90–100% · Crowded